 Then, you might be a superfan.

-Author and entrepreneur Zoe Fraade-Blanar explains the rise of superfans.
+and Zoe Fraade-Blanar explains the rise of superfans.

 In the good old days fans tended to adore from behind a barrier but now the lines between them and their adored subject have been blurred by the internet.
 On the show today we’re interested in why some people decide to devote themselves to a particular celebrity or brand and what their dedication does for them.